Severe Thunderstorm Warning issued for Jennings by NWS - News Break

 Severe Thunderstorm Warning issued for Jennings by NWS

-Effective: 2021-07-08 15:56:00 EDT Expires: 2021-07-08 16:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-To report severe weather contact your nearest law enforcement agency.
-They will send your report to the National Weather Service office in Indianapolis.
-Target Area: Jennings A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 430 PM EDT FOR SOUTHEASTERN JENNINGS COUNTY At 355 PM EDT, a severe thunderstorm was located over North Vernon, or 15 miles east of Seymour, moving southeast at 15 mph.
+Effective: 2021-07-08 15:42:00 EDT Expires: 2021-07-08 16:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Jennings The National Weather Service in Indianapolis has issued a * Severe Thunderstorm Warning for Central Jennings County in southeastern Indiana * Until 430 PM EDT. * At 342 PM EDT, a severe thunderstorm was located near North Vernon, or 13 miles northeast of Seymour, moving southeast at 15 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include North Vernon, Vernon and Butlerville.
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include North Vernon, Vernon, Country Squire Lakes, Butlerville and Nebraska.
 TORNADO...POSSIBLE HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0